Delmar Independent School District: Lake Creek CCDD

 On August 23 of 1976, a meeting of people who favored Delmar independence were to gather.
 This was after a meeting of 40 Lake Creek residents who called themselves Concerned Citizens of Delmar District appeared August 17 to request the school board let them be annexed into Cooper ISD.
 CCDD representatives later stated they ultimately wished for the school district to remain intact.

 In December 1976, CCDD again requested they be able to be annexed into Cooper ISD.
 This was postponed again by the Delmar board.
 The board considered the issue on December 15, 1976, and denied Lake Creek de-annexation.
 An appeal to the TEA was prepared the decision to deny Lake Creek joining Cooper ISD.
 In June, the TEA upheld the school board's decision to retain Lake Creek.
 Lake Creekers complained Cooper ISD offered classes and activities Delmar ISD did not.
 A further appeal to the Texas Board of Education was denied.

 In 1980, its expenditures were $409,000 while its revenues were at $446,000.

 In 1985, the Paris ISD superintendent thought Delmar would be willing to consolidate with Paris.

 Closing

-It consolidated with the West Lamar Independent School District into the Delmar-West Lamar CISD.
+It consolidated with the West Lamar Independent School District into the Delmar-West Lamar Consolidated Independent School District (now known as Chisum Independent School District).